mrnugget/fzz/README.md

 * Add -version flag and add usage information when run without command
 * Man page
 * Get rid of the TODOs in the code
-* Buffer the stdin of fzz and pass it to the specified command
 * Add the ability to specify a first input value:
   * `{{}}` doesn't specify any input and waits for the user
   * `{{foobar}}` tells fzz to run the specified command with the initial input